straightdave/arion/README.md

 - Support both Unary and Streaming

 > **NOTE**
-> * As of Nov.28, 2018, Arion only supports client-side/server-side streaming (call & stress); for bi-directional streaming, only call is supported.
-Stress test for bi-directional streaming will be finished soon.
+> * As of Nov.28, 2018, Arion supports client-side/server-side streaming (call & stress); for bi-directional streaming, only call is supported.
+Stress test for bi-directional streaming will be supported soon.
 > * After this large scale code updating, it would be a refactory for the code which becomes more or less a mess. :)
 > * Any questions please feel free to open a new issue ~